-The traditional reactive approach of identifying problems by responding to alerts based on static thresholds doesn't work for today's elastic cloud infrastructure, containers, and microservices.
-With so may components in perpetual motion and “normal” behavior constantly being redefined, these dynamic environments demand a new, proactive approach.
+The traditional reactive approach of identifying problems by responding to alerts based on static thresholds doesn't work for today's dynamic, multicloud architectures with containers and microservices.
+What’s “normal” behavior is constantly redefined with containers spinning up and down and dependencies shifting between individual entities.
+These dynamic environments demand a new, proactive approach.

-That's where artificial intelligence comes in.
-With deepest possible knowledge of your system's topology, dynamic baseline performance, and behavior, Dynatrace harnesses predictive analytics and continuous machine learning to auto-identify anomalies based on the metrics that matter for your particular environment.
+That's where AI comes in.
+With the deepest possible knowledge of your system's real-time topology, multidimensional baselining, and dynamic dependency detection, Dynatrace harnesses predictive analytics and continuous machine learning to automatically identify anomalies based on the metrics that really matter.

 Identify performance anomalies before they affect customers.
 Eliminate guesswork and stop spending time hunting down problems.
 Dynatrace automatically applies AI algorithms to determine whether a performance issue has an actual or potential impact on customers.

-Because the AI-powered anomaly detection engine understands the relationship between operational and business metrics, you get a single notification only when something impacts customers' user experience.
+Because the anomaly detection engine understands the relationship between operational and business metrics, you get fewer meaningful notifications that tell you what and how customers' user experience is impacted.